AnharHussainMiah/grind/README.md

 |  $$$$$$/
  \______/

-        - "builds, without the headache" v0.6.0
+        - "Java builds, without the headache" v0.7.0

 Usage: grind <COMMAND>

 Commands:
-  new      Scaffolds a new Java project with a grind.yml file install  Download all the external libraries and dependencies as defined in the grind.yml build    Compile the project and builds a jar file run      Compile and run the project add      Adds a dependency to the project's grind.yml remove   Removes a dependency from the project's grind.yml task     Run a custom task as defiend in the grind.yml, e.g grind task clean help     Print this message or the help of the given subcommand(s)
+  new        Scaffolds a new Java project with a grind.yml file install    Download all the external libraries and dependencies as defined in the grind.yml build      Compile the project and builds a jar file run        Compile and run the project add        Adds a dependency to the project's grind.yml remove     Removes a dependency from the project's grind.yml task       Run a custom task as defiend in the grind.yml, e.g grind task clean integrity  Create the integrity file or validate one for plugins/packages test       Run Tests help       Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help